skills/review-pull-requests/.github/steps/4-suggest-changes.md

 1. Find the comparison view for the `index.html` file and find the modified line.

-1. Hover your cursor next to the line numbers on the left side of the page.
+1. Hover your cursor next to the line numbers of the modified line.

 1. Click the plus icon to review an inline comment form.